How to accept yourself for unconditional peace & fulfillment

-In today’s world it’s easy to get caught up thinking that you are not enough.
+In today’s world it’s easy to get caught up thinking that we are not enough.

-Look everywhere around and you will find messages focused on “fixing yourself”– from cosmetic procedures to becoming the IT girl with washboard abs in order to be cooler, more acceptable, more likable.
+Look everywhere on social media and you will find messages focused on “fixing yourself”– from cosmetic procedures to becoming the IT girl with washboard abs in order to be cooler, more acceptable, more likable.

-But to a lot of women, transformation is done out of the spirit of not accepting oneself.
-We think that if we just change this one annoying thing about ourselves, then you can be happy and fulfilled.
-And then you find more (and more) things to fix, ending up with a checklist of things that you need to “work on.”
+But to a lot of women, transformation is done out of the spirit of not accepting ourselves.
+We think that if we just change this one annoying thing about ourselves, then we can be happy and fulfilled.
+And then we find more (and more) things to fix, ending up with a checklist of things that we need to “work on.”

-We think that if we don’t change ourselves, the alternative is that we would become vegetables rotting overtime.
-We fear that we would be at the same place 10 years from now or worse, further behind.
+We think that if we accept ourselves, the alternative is that we would no longer “progress” like vegetables rotting overtime.
+We fear that we would be at the same place 10 years from now or worse, being further behind.

 The truth is, either of those scenarios are forms of self-denial.
-One is the type of denial where you are not accepting who you are right now.
-And the latter is the type of denial where you are not accepting what you are desiring right now.
+One is the type of denial where we are not accepting who we are right now.
+And the latter is the type of denial where you are not accepting what we are desiring right now.

 And what I want to tell you, my love, is that as long as we are not accepting ourselves (and our desires), we will continue to experience suffering.
-Buddhists call this dukkha– that is dissatisfaction or unsatisfactoriness.
+Buddha called this dukkha– that is dissatisfaction or unsatisfactoriness.
 What we do not accept will continue to bother us, no matter how rich, successful, or further ahead you are.

 Accepting yourself is the key to letting yourself fully receive what life wants to give to you.